ucmo-cs/spring_example_security/README.md

 The React application makes use of the React-Bootstrap package for components and styling, and uses Modal dialogs for editing of the car data.

+There is a Spring REST Controller with a "/users" mapping to access the API for handling User objects in the application, and this is only accessable to users with the ADMIN role

 # Spring Packages Used:

 * Spring Boot
 * Spring Web
+* Spring Security
 * Spring Thymeleaf
 * Spring Data JPA
 * Spring Devtools